top of page

 How to get invovled

 1. You can email the planning department of Los Gatos and your email will be put on official record (your last name and email address redacted).
 These emails will be shared with the Planning Department and Town Council when it comes time to review the proposal.
-Email the city planner, Ryan Safty: rsafty@losgatosca.gov.
+You can contact anyone on the city council, but the way to have your email on record for this development is by emailing the city planner, Ryan Safty: rsafty@losgatosca.gov.
 Example email template linked here.

-3. I'm looking for help!
-Are you a neighbor with some time and resources to rally more neighbors?
+3. We could use help in generating awareness.
+Are you a neighbor with some time and resources to spread the word?
 Do you want to hand out some flyers to other neighbors?
-Are you a lawyer or someone more familiar with various planning approvals?
 Want to help make this website look better?

 4. When the time comes, join the local Town Council and Planning meetings at City Hall to voice your concerns.
-I will do my best to update this website and via the email list whenever there is a public meeting on this development.
+We will do our best to update this website and via the email list whenever there is a public meeting on this development.

 5. You can also sign up for alerts to see published agendas for Town Council and Planning Commission meetings through Los Gatos' website.
 To do so, go to the Notify Me section of their website and sign up for "Agenda - Town Council" and "Agenda - Planning Commission."
 You'll get a notification where you can quickly scan the agenda for "14288 Capri" in bold font to see if it's going to be discussed.